codingMustache/codingMustache/README.md

 ## Daily Trivia

-What is the name of Layer 7 of the OSI model?
+The numbering system with a radix of 16 is more commonly referred to as
- 1. Network
+ 1. Binary
- 2. Session
+ 2. Duodecimal
- 3. Present
+ 3. Octal
- 4. Application
+ 4. Hexidecimal

 <details>
   <summary>Answer</summary>
-  Application
+  Hexidecimal
 </details>